 1. University of Delaware

 The University of Delaware has one of the best nursing programs in Delaware.
 UDel offers nursing degrees at the bachelor’s, master’s, and doctorate levels.
 The amount and variety of quality nursing programs offered by the University of Delaware are why the school is number one on our list.
-There are three paths to earn a BSN – traditional, accelerated, and RN-BSN.
-The graduate programs include a Masters of Science in Nursing (MSN) generalist and a MSN in Health Systems Leadership.
+There are three paths to earning a BSN – traditional, accelerated, and RN-BSN.
+The graduate programs include a Masters of Science in Nursing (MSN) generalist and an MSN in Health Systems Leadership.
 In addition, the doctorate programs offered are a DNP and Ph.D.
 The nursing program delivery and format include traditional, online, accelerated, and bridge.

 The University of Delaware is the largest public university in Delaware and was established in 1833.
 The school’s main campus is in Newark, and there are three satellite campuses in Georgetown, Wilmington, and Lewis.
 The nursing degree programs are accredited by the Commission on Collegiate Nursing Education.